Lakatamia

-Lakatamia (Λακατάμια [lakaˈtamɳa]; Lakadamya) is a southwestern suburb of Nicosia, Cyprus.
+Lakatamia (Λακατάμια [lakaˈtamɳa]; Lakadamya) is a southwestern village of Nicosia, Cyprus.
 In terms of population, Lakatamia municipality is the third largest municipality in Nicosia district and the fifth largest municipality in Cyprus (after Limassol, Strovolos, Nicosia and Larnaca).
 In 2011 Lakatamia had a population of 38,345.

 Due to the expansion of the Nicosia urban area, Lakatamia has grown from two small villages (Upper and Lower Lakatamia) into a sizeable suburb.
 Lower Lakatamia used to be inhabited by both Greek and Turkish Cypriots until the mid-1950s.
 Its name originates from "alakatia", i.e. wells, which were apparently abundant in the old village.
-Lakatamia Airfield, an airstrip used by the Cypriot National Guard, is located to the east of Lakatamia.
+Lakatamia Air Force Base, an airstrip used by the Cypriot National Guard, is located to the east of Lakatamia.